 In cases where physical or occupational therapy can help, the patient is sent next door to Carroll County Physical Therapy, an affiliate of the pain and rehabilitation center.

 For injured workers, "The goal is to get them back to work," said Todd L. Herring, executive director of the therapy center.
 People with job-related injuries may report for physical therapy every day.
 "Therapy becomes their job," he said.

 The four physical therapists use free weights, dumbbells, stationary bicycles and treadmills, and cervical and lumbar traction equipment.
-They also have a sand pit and shovel for workers who must use shovels on the job, wooden boxes of varying weights and an isokinetic machine that can compare functioning in a good leg or arm to that of the injured limb.
+They also have a sand pit and shovel for workers who must use shovels on the job, wooden boxes of varying weights and an isokinetic machine that can compare function level in an uninjured leg or arm to that of the injured limb.

 "There's all kinds of feedback for the patients as they exercise" with the isokinetic machine, Mr. Herring said.
 "They can see how they're doing."

 The physical therapy staff works with employers and sometimes visits job sites to see if tasks can be modified to accommodate an injured worker.
 That can mean wrist rests for victims of carpal tunnel syndrome.
 Or it may mean a bricklayer can lay brick, but cannot carry the bricks from the stack to the building site.

 The occupational therapist works with patients who have lost the ability to perform daily living activities such as being able to use a knife and fork, Mr. Herring said.
 Occupational therapy also includes "energy conservation," doing the activity in the most efficient way, he said.

 Arthritis can create vicious circles for its victims, Dr. Massumi said.
 Physical activity causes pain, so the person becomes less active, which means that physical activity causes more pain.